 The Tree of Life: Storytelling, Flamenco guitar and Cante.
 Reyes Ramirez presented an original story based on his own experiences “Another Life, Another Time” co-sponsored by Poets & Writers.
-Randy Cordero, Flamenco guitar & Paco Garrigues, Cante, interpreting traditional flamenco rhythms: Tangos, Siguiriyas, Tarantas, Solea & Bulerias.
-We thank Brasil Café for their generosity and sponsorship to feature the event in their art gallery
+Randy Cordero, Flamenco guitar & Paco Garrigues, cante, interpreting traditional flamenco rhythms: Tangos, Siguiriyas, Tarantas, Solea & Bulerias.

-2017 – José Luis de la Paz Flamenco Ensemble – Houston premier at the MATCH – Midtown Arts Center featuring José Luis de la Paz, solo guitar; Adolfo Herrera, percussion; Kenneth Jimenez, bassist; Niurca Márquez, baile.
+José Luis de la Paz Flamenco Ensemble – Houston premier at the MATCH – Midtown Arts Center featuring José Luis de la Paz, guitar; Adolfo Herrera, percussion; Kenneth Jimenez, bassist; Niurca Márquez, baile.
 Co-sponsored with Lucia & Valdemar Flamenco and Guitar Houston.

-2015 – Flamenco Rhythms – Traditional Flamenco format at Casa de Lucia.
-Randy Cordero, flamenco guitar with Paco Garrigues on Cante and baile Laura Garrigues.
+Flamenco Rhythms – Traditional Flamenco format at Casa de Lucia.
+Randy Cordero, flamenco guitar with Paco Garrigues on cante and baile, Laura Garrigues.

-2014 – Manuel de Falla & Federico Garcia Lorca – Music & Poetry – Featuring Brinton Averil Smith, cello & Evelyn Chen, piano with Siete Canciones Españolas, Danza Española from La Vida Breve & Danza Ritual del Fuego de “El Amor Brujo” Ben Lind, Poetry Reading.
-The program commemorates Lorca & Falla’s historic collaboration during the Festival of Cante Jondo in Granada during 1922.
+Manuel de Falla & Federico Garcia Lorca – Music & Poetry – Featuring Brinton Averil Smith, cello & Evelyn Chen, piano with Siete Canciones Españolas, Danza Española from La Vida Breve & Danza Ritual del Fuego de “El Amor Brujo” Ben Lind, Poetry Reading.
+The program commemorated Lorca & Falla’s historic collaboration during the Festival of Cante Jondo in Granada 1922.

-2013 – Pablo Neruda: Love Poems for Matilde Urrutia – Featuring Randy Cordero on flamenco guitar, Paco Garrigues (cante) and Ben Lind reading the poetry of Pablo Neruda.
+Pablo Neruda: Love Poems for Matilde Urrutia – Featuring Randy Cordero on flamenco guitar, Paco Garrigues, cante and Ben Lind reading the poetry of Pablo Neruda.

-2012 – Lorca – Lament For Ignacio Sanchez Mejias.
+Lorca – Lament for Ignacio Sanchez Mejias.
 The Society celebrated our muse, Federico Garcia Lorca with Ritmos Flamencos (Flamenco Rhythms) with Randy Cordero, flamenco guitar, and Ben Lind, poetry reading at the Brazilian Arts Foundation.

-2011 – Lorca – Poema del Cante Jondo- Poetry, Music & Dance.
-This special collaboration was based on “Poem of the Deep Song” included artists: Randy Cordero and Luisma Ramos ( flamenco guitarists) Paco Garrigues, cante, Alexandra Simmons & Laura Garrigues (dancers) & Ben Lind poetry reading.
+Lorca – Poema del Cante Jondo- Poetry, Music & Dance.
+This special collaboration was based on “Poem of the Deep Song” included artists: Randy Cordero and Luisma Ramos, flamenco guitarists; Paco Garrigues, cante; Alexandra Simmons & Laura Garrigues (dancers); Ben Lind poetry reading.